vindarel/lisp-journey/content/pythonVSlisp.md

 *Python*: we can't refactor code as we want.
 Decorators, context
 managers: they have an interface and they are limited to what they offer.
 You can't do things a bit differently, you must comply to the interface.
 That might be a feature, but I prefer not being restricted.
+In my experience, this leads to code repetition whereas in CL, we can refactor how we want, and we get a cleaner code.

 *Common Lisp*: there are similar patterns than in Python, but we can escape them.
 We can use macros, be concise and do what we want.
 We can